 Patient Rights & Responsibilities

 The patient has the right to every consideration of privacy, and to receive care in a safe setting, free from all forms of abuse and harassment.
 The patient has the right to refuse to talk with anyone not officially connected with the center, including visitors.
-The patient’s privacy will be respected when conducting interviews or while the patient is being examined.
+The patient’s privacy will be respected from the check in process throughout the evaluation and treatment areas. when conducting interviews or while the patient is being examined.
 The patient has the right to wear appropriate personal clothing and religious or other symbolic items, as long as they do not interfere with diagnostic procedures or treatment.
-Each patient may be accompanied in the recovery area by one representative selected by the patient.
-The physician and nursing staff will discuss the results of the procedure and additional follow up with the patient representative unless otherwise instructed.
+The physician and nursing staff will discuss the results of the procedure and additional follow up with the patient’s representative unless otherwise instructed.

 Confidentiality and Disclosures